How Do You Structure An Escape Room?

 When designing the flow and progression of the escape room, consider whether you want to establish a linear or non-linear structure.
 In a linear structure, players must solve puzzles in a particular order to progress through the game.
 In a non-linear structure, multiple puzzles can be tackled simultaneously, allowing players to divide and conquer.
 Both structures have their merits, and the choice should align with the theme and narrative.

-See also Is The Escape Room On Amazon Prime?
+See also What Does The Ending Of Escape Room Mean?

 Control the pacing